John Tuckett

 John Tuckett joined the Royal Navy as an Executive Officer following University specialising in, and commanding, submarines during his service.
 In 1991, he joined the NHS as Chief Executive of the emerging Teesside Health Authority when he spent 9 years leading a number of fundamental changes in delivering health care services.

-In 2001, John became Chief Executive of a Medical Agency within the Ministry of Defence where he then led a major change programme across all Defence Medical Services.
+In 2001, John became Chief Executive of a Medical Agency within the Ministry of Defence where he led a major change programme across all Defence Medical Services.

 In 2004, he moved to the Home Office and led the programme merging the Prison and Probation services together, creating the National Offender Management Service.